-Press Help/Local on the front panel, and then the following interface is displayed below.
+Press the Shift key and its backlight turns on.
+Then press Arb/Help/Local on the front panel, and then the following interface is displayed below.
 Tap "Help" to enter the help interface.
 At this time, you can tap on the touch screen to move up and down the help items or rotate the knob to scroll up and down the list to select the desired help item.
 Then, the help information for the item is displayed in the interface.